Hilarioo/Weather/README.md

 ### Local Install

-First, create an account with WeatherAPI and replace ${process.env.REACT_APP_API_KEY} with your own API
+First, create an account with WeatherAPI and replace ${process.env.REACT_APP_API_KEY} with your own API Key

 ```bash
 # open terminal